Trish Van Devere: Early life

-Van Devere was born March 9, 1941 as Patricia Louise Dressel in Tenafly, New Jersey.
-Her father owned a Pontiac dealership and real estate business, which was inherited by her mother after her father's death when Van Devere was 9 years old.
-After attending Tenafly High School, she graduated in 1958 from Northern Valley High School before attending Ohio Wesleyan University, where she met and married fellow student Grant Van Devere.
-The marriage lasted only 8 months, though she retained Van Devere as her stage name.
+Van Devere was born March 9, 1941, as Patricia Louise Dressel in Tenafly, New Jersey.
+Her father owned a Pontiac dealership and real estate business, which was inherited by her mother after her father's death when Van Devere was nine years old.
+After attending Tenafly High School, she graduated in 1958 from Northern Valley High School before attending Ohio Wesleyan University, where she met and married a fellow student, Grant Van Devere.
+The marriage lasted only eight months, but she retained Van Devere as her stage name.

 Career

 In 1966, Van Devere moved to New York City and began pursuing a career in acting, studying at the Actors Studio.
 She co-founded the Free Southern Theater with Scott Cunningham, an African American fellow actor, staging plays in fields and at churches in the Southern United States for indigent African Americans who had never seen live theater before.
 Two years later, Van Devere and Cunningham founded an offshoot theater company, the Poor People's Theater in New York City, headquartered in the basement of Manhattan's Riverside Church, which held similar theatrical productions in churches, schools, and streets.

 Van Devere had her breakthrough portraying the original Meredith Lord in the soap opera One Life to Live in 1968 — the income from which she largely used to help maintain the Poor People's Theater Company.
-In 1970, she co-starred with George Segal and Ruth Gordon in the comedy Where's Poppa?.
+In 1970, she co-starred with George Segal and Ruth Gordon in the comedy Where's Poppa?
 She subsequently garnered significant notice for her lead role in the film One Is a Lonely Number (1972), for which she was nominated for a Golden Globe award.

 Van Devere married actor George C. Scott in September 1972 in Santa Monica, California, after they appeared together in the film The Last Run (1971).
 The couple subsequently appeared in a number of films together, including The Day of the Dolphin, and The Savage Is Loose (both 1973, the latter film directed by Scott); the television film Beauty and the Beast (1976), Movie Movie (1978), and the supernatural horror film The Changeling (1980).
 Also in 1980, Van Devere had a lead role in the horror film The Hearse.

-Van Devere performed frequently in both television and film until 1994, and appeared in television programs such as Love Story, The Fall Guy, Hardcastle and McCormick, Highway to Heaven and Love Boat.
-She also starred alongside Peter Falk in a 1978 episode of the detective series Columbo entitled Make Me a Perfect Murder, in which she portrayed a TV producer who murders her ex-lover.
+Van Devere performed frequently in both television and film until 1994, and appeared in television programs such as Love Story, The Fall Guy, Hardcastle and McCormick, Highway to Heaven and The Love Boat.
+She starred alongside Peter Falk in a 1978 episode of the detective series Columbo entitled Make Me a Perfect Murder, in which she portrayed a TV producer who murders her ex-lover.
+She appeared in the Charles Bronson film Messenger of Death.
 She remained married to Scott until his death in 1999.